thornwishstalon/watchful-detox-pages/pages/docs/02_features/data_export.md

-## Tracking and visualizing your app usage
+## Export all your that got collected by Watchful